cklokmose/warpmind/README.md

 // Start voice interaction
 document.getElementById('talkButton').onclick = async () => {
-    await voiceTutor.startRecording();
+    await voiceAssistant.startRecording();
     // User speaks...
-    const result = await voiceTutor.stopRecordingAndRespond();
+    const result = await voiceAssistant.stopRecordingAndRespond();

     console.log('You said:', result.userMessage);
     console.log('AI replied:', result.aiResponse);
     // AI response is automatically spoken if autoSpeak: true };

-// Voice chat also supports .abort() method document.getElementById('stopButton').onclick = () => {
-    voiceTutor.abort(); // Stops recording and any ongoing processing };
+// Stop recording and any ongoing processing document.getElementById('stopButton').onclick = () => {
+    voiceAssistant.abort();
+};
 ```

 ## Tool Calling - Let AI Use Your Functions

-This is where it gets really cool!
-You can teach AI how to use JavaScript functions you write.
-The AI will automatically decide when and how to call your functions to help answer questions.
+You can register JavaScript functions that AI can call automatically when needed.
+The AI will decide when and how to call your functions to help answer questions.

 ### `registerTool(toolDefinition)`